porygon-tech/genetic-algorithm/README.md

 ```

 ### Genetic functions
-A one by one Toutnament Selection is perform to select the parents.
+A one by one Tournament Selection is performed to select the parents.
 ```c

 ```